 Add Sconces on Each Side

 Bedroom decor should not just be beautiful—it should also be functional.
-Adding a stylish sconce to each side of the bed is not only for adding a touch of style, but getting the lighting right in a bedroom is key to creating a comforting space.
+Adding a stylish sconce to each side of the bed is not only for adding a touch of style but getting the lighting right in a bedroom is key to creating a comforting space.

 Don't Be Afraid to Mix Styles

-While it may seem unlikely that you and your partner's wildly different taste can somehow come together in harmony, it's possible, and Whittney Parkinson of Whittney Parkinson Design agrees.
+While it may seem unlikely that you and your partner's wildly different tastes can somehow come together in harmony, it's possible, and Whittney Parkinson of Whittney Parkinson Design agrees.
 "I don’t like to put rules on design because I feel if any design (regardless of style mixing), is executed correctly, magic can happen," she says.